stortann/NX_BodyColor/README.md

 # NX_BodyColor
-Macro in NX so I don't have to look up the values of some colors anymore
+Macro in NX so I don't have to look up the values of some colors anymore.
+It was tested on Siemens NX 2412.3

 ## Funcionality
 Journal desciption:<br />